insqu/sc/README.md

 For those who want to know what alchemy is and why we might use it, the alchemy website has a page devoted to this: https://docs.alchemy.com/alchemy/introduction/why-use-alchemy\
 > Note: we could use another service, such as Infura, but for our experiment Alchemy will suffice

-### Setting up a Rinkeby test network account
+### Setting up a Goerli test network account

-We are going to deploy on the Rinkeby test network, as this way we wont risk losing actually valuable ether\
+We are going to deploy on the Goerli test network, as this way we wont risk losing actually valuable ether\
 When we setup our alchemy app ensure we select `name:  exeter.sc`,  `chain: Ethereum` and `network: Rinkeby`\
-After setup on the main dashboard we should see our Rinkeby network and a column called `API KEY`\
+After setup on the main dashboard we should see our Goerli network and a column called `API KEY`.
-Make a note of your API KEY and our HTTP connection information\
+Make a note of your API KEY and our HTTP connection information.

 Now we will run the command
 ```sh